xqwustc/TayFCS/README.md

 ## Dataset Preparation
 For Frappe and Avazu (We use the Avazu_x4_**002** version, referred to as avazu_x6 in our configuration files), you can directly download them from [FuxiCTR-Datasets](https://github.com/reczoo/Datasets/tree/main).
 Detailed download and configuration instructions are provided there.

 For the iPinYou dataset, the original dataset processing treated the test set as the validation set, which we believe is not very reasonable.
 Therefore, we additionally split a portion of the training set as the test set.
-The specific code is as follows:
+The specific code is located at `FuxiCTR/data/ipinyou_process.py`.
+Before using it, rename the downloaded iPinYou dataset's `train.csv` to `train_old.csv`, and then run the Python file.

 For the above four datasets, please place the downloaded data in the `FuxiCTR/data` folder.
 You can refer to the corresponding dataset folder names in the `FuxiCTR/model_zoo/DNN/DNN_torch/config/dataset_config.yaml` file.